-- 8.4.1 The inspectors grants AAC approval to manuals, manual sections, and checklists.
-During this phase the inspectors must formally notify the operator of the approval and also complete a specific record of the approval.
-For manuals and manual sections which are not required to have AAC approval, written notification of acceptance is not required and shall not be given. - 8.4.2 Notification of Approval.
-When the inspectors decides to approve a document, manual section, or checklist, the following procedures apply: - (1) For a document, manual, or checklist that contains page control sheets, the inspectors shall annotate both copies of the page control sheets with the phrase "AAC Approved."
+- 8.4.1 The PM grants AAC approval to the document, manuals, manual sections or revisions.
+During this phase the PM must formally notify the operator of the approval and also complete a specific record of the approval.
+For manuals and manual sections, which are not required to have AAC approval, written notification of acceptance is at the option of the PM. - 8.4.2 Notification of Approval.
+When the PM decides to approve a document, manual section, or checklist, the following procedures apply: - (1) For documents, manuals, manual sections or revisions that contains page control sheets, the PM shall annotate both copies of the page control sheets with the phrase "AAC Approved."
 Under the words "AAC Approved," PMs shall enter the effective date of approval and sign both copies.
-The operator may pre-print the words "AAC Approved" and blank lines for the date and signature on the page control sheets or the inspectors may use a stamp to add the approval annotation on each sheet. - (2) For manuals, manual sections, or checklists that do not contain page control sheets, the approval annotation must be placed by the inspectors on each page of the material.
+The operator may pre-print the words "AAC Approved" and blank lines for the date and signature on the page control sheets or the PM may use a stamp to add the approval annotation on each sheet. - (2) For manuals, manual sections, or checklists that do not contain page control sheets, the approval annotation must be placed by the PM on each page of the material.
 In this case the approval annotation must be made on two copies of the material.
 The annotation shall be the same as discussed above.
-This procedure should be used only for very short manuals, manual sections, or checklists (usually fewer than 5 pages) or when the use of page control sheets are not practical or serve little purpose. - (3) When page control sheets are used, the inspectors shall return one copy of the annotated page control sheets to the operator.
+This procedure should be used only for very short manuals, manual sections, or checklists (usually fewer than 5 pages) or when the use of page control sheets is not practical or serve little purpose. - (3) When page control sheets are used, the PM shall return one copy of the annotated page control sheets to the operator.
 In the remaining cases one copy of the approved material must be returned to the operator with a notification letter stating that the material is approved.
 The letter should also contain a statement advising the operator to maintain, for its records, the signed page control sheets or the material with the approval annotation.

-The inspectors shall retain the second copy of the signed page control sheets, or the annotated material, in the district office files. - (4) When electronic checklists are submitted for approval, the operator will prepare a release/cover sheet for the printed version of the electronic checklist.
-The release/cover sheet will contain the pre-printed words and lines as discussed in 8.4.2 (1) above.
-The inspectors's annotation shall be the same as discussed in subparagraph 8.4.2 (1) above.
+The PM shall retain the second copy of the signed page control sheets, or the annotated material, in the district office files.

 - 8.4.3 Notification of Disapproval.
 The co-ordination, revision, and editing activities that take place throughout all phases of the process should eventually result in approved products.
-Under certain circumstances, however, it may be appropriate for the inspectors to terminate the process.
+Under certain circumstances, however, it may be appropriate for the PM to terminate the process.
 For example, the operator may not take any action on the material for 30 days.
-To terminate the approval process, the inspectors shall return the entire submission to the operator with a letter that states that the AAC is unable to grant approval, along with the reasons why it cannot be granted. - 8.4.4 District Office Records.
-The inspectors shall maintain a record of approval for each operator-submitted document, manual, manual section, and checklist.
+To terminate the approval process, the PM shall return the entire submission to the operator with a letter that states that the AAC is unable to grant approval, along with the reasons why it cannot be granted. - 8.4.4 AAC records.
+The PM shall maintain a record of approval for each operator-submitted document, manual, manual section, and checklist.
 Records of approval to revisions of this material must also be maintained.
 The records should consist of page control sheets, notification letters, and any other related correspondence.
 While superseded portions of documents, manuals, or checklists do not have to be retained, PMs may retain this type of material if they determine that it is appropriate.
-The inspectors should include with the material in the operator's file a brief memorandum containing the reasons for retaining the material.
+The PM should include with the material in the operator's file a brief memorandum containing the reasons for retaining the material.